loadtest4j/loadtest4j/docs/multiple-environments.md

 Run the normal Maven goal to test against development.
 Then invoke Maven again with each environment profile that you want to test.

+**Note:** If you are using custom executions of the Maven Surefire Plugin to run your load test group separately (e.g. `mvn test-compile surefire-test@load`), then you need Maven 3.3.1 or higher.

 ```bash
 #!/bin/sh